 What happened to that America?

-Now we brag incessantly about how great we are – “the greatest country in the history of the world”.
-We wrap ourselves in the flag and conduct military fly-overs at every turn, ostentatiously reveling in our armaments while simultaneously holding one hand over our heart while patting ourselves on the back like a double-jointed massage therapist.
+Now we brag incessantly about how great we are – “the greatest country in the history of the world!”
+We wrap ourselves in the flag and conduct military fly-overs at every turn, ostentatiously reveling in our armaments while simultaneously holding one hand over our heart as we pat ourselves on the back with the other like a double-jointed massage therapist.

 Coming from where we began and how the world came to know and respect us, it is more than a little unseemly.
 Instead of Uncle Sam, we have morphed into Biff Tannen from the movie Back To The Future.